 The first approach to this problem asked two simple questions at the beginning of every project, which alter the resulting steps based on the requirements.

-When tested, the experts resented having to answer questions when they already knew which process they needed.
-Furthermore, the questions oversimplified the process and didn’t capture every nuance of our policy.
+When the design was tested, the experts resented having to answer questions when they already knew which process they needed.
+Furthermore, the questions oversimplified the process and didn’t capture every nuance of the requirements.

 Charged with making the the tool accessible for everyone, but unable to hide the technical requirements, the Getting Started page was created.
 This page orients novices by explaining that there are two processes, then provides simple examples of each scenario.
 Users consciously choose the correct path based upon their requirements.
 For most cases, this provides a clear answer.